Welcome to the Association for

 The PLS topic range is broad, including evolutionary and laboratory insights into political behavior, including political violence, from group conflict to war, terrorism, and torture; political analysis of life-sciences research, health policy, environmental policy, and biosecurity policy; and philosophical analysis of life-sciences problems, such as bioethical controversies.
 Typical contributors include political scientists and political behaviorists; biosecurity and international-security experts; life scientists, clinicians, health-policy scholars, and bioethicists; moral and evolutionary philosophers; environmental scientists and ecological economists; political-behavioral and environmental historians; science-policy scholars and historians of science; and legal scholars.

-The 2014 annual conference will be held at Emory University on October 17-18.
+The 2015 annual conference will be held at the University of Wisconsin at Madison on October 23-24.
 For more information, please contact Gregg Murray, APLS Executive Director, at firstname.lastname@example.org.